Adrian-Bostrom/StudyZone/README.md

 write in terminal: npm i

-when one write node .\server.js
+when done write node .\server.js

 in backend\database directory, remove any user folders (they have numbers and letters and shit)